heyseppy/liquid-level-detection/README.md

 # Liquid Level Detector (Dynamic)

-This project was developed by [me](https://au.linkedin.com/in/sep-kimiaei-b007211b1)  in the hopes of being able to use Computer Vision via OpenCV in a way that would be able to  **not only** determine water levels on a pre-recorded video but to also measure the water level on a live video feed.
+This project was developed by [me](https://au.linkedin.com/in/sep-kimiaei-b007211b1)  in the hopes of being able to use Computer Vision via OpenCV in a way that would be able to  **not only** determine water levels on a pre-recorded video but to also measure the water level on a live video feed, without the use of any onboard sensors and external object tracking.

+## Motivation:

+A team of postgraduate researches at the center of Marine Research at the University of Western Australia needed a software solution that would assist in data analysis of an ROV (Remote Operated Vehicle's) depth measurements without the use of onboard sensors.
+This was my implementation of a solution that worked and helped reduce errors significantly.

+## Issues & Milestones:
+-- registering shadows of water edges [fixed]
+-- registering different colours (with glass over) [fixed] -- registering different colors of rov model [fixed]

 ## Prerequisites (Python)
 - cv2